-Over the years, we’ve noticed that one question, in particular, seems to come up often during our free LASIK consultations: Does the corneal flap heal after LASIK?
+Over the years, we’ve noticed that one question, in particular, seems to come up often during our LASIK consultations: Does the corneal flap heal after LASIK?

 While the informed answer to that question has some nuances (which we’ll cover here), the essential answer is: Yes.
 In fact, the LASIK flap dislocation percentage is less than one half of 1%.